What is the deadline to apply for financial aid?

 My parents do not support me.
 Do I still have to submit their financial information?

 If you are applying for loans only, you do not need to submit parental information.
 If, however, you think COAP may be in your future, you should submit parental information so that we can determine the parent contribution.
 Otherwise, only the Unit Loan will be COAP eligible.
-If you choose to apply for grants and you are age 29 or younger, you do need to submit parental information on the Need Access form.
+If you choose to apply for grants and you are age 29 or younger, you do need to submit parental information on the FAAST form.
 We ask for this information because we base our grants on your individual financial situation, including, to some extent, family resources.
 Please note: we look at family resources differently (and usually to a lesser extent) than most undergraduate institutions.
 We also take individual circumstances into account, so please be sure to include all relevant information.

 My award includes an "expected parental contribution," but my parents do not plan to contribute.
 What can I do?